acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 ## More guidance on writing questions

-Please follow the ACF Formatting Guidelines when formatting your packet.
+Please follow ACF formatting guidelines when formatting your packet.

 Several ACF editors have provided tips on how to write good questions.
 Please consult the following guides:

 [Jerry Vinokurov’s Guide to Writing Questions](/jerry-guide) is intended for newcomers and has guides on basic principles of good writing.
 [Subash Maddipotti’s Tips on Question Writing](/subash-guide) provide excellent advice on what to avoid when writing questions.
 [Andrew Hart’s Primer on Regular Difficulty](/andrew-hart-regular-difficulty) is an excellent resource for teams writing questions for ACF Regionals (or a “regular difficulty” tournament.)

-## Past ACF Events as models

 In addition to the above question-writing guides, we encourage you to consult old ACF events as writing models.